BetterThanTomorrow/calva/docs/site/refactoring.md

+---
+title: Refactoring
+description: Powered by clojure-lsp, Calva comes with some quite nifty refactoring support
+---

 # Refactoring

 There are two ”flavours” to refactoring support.
 Some (just a few) refactorings are made available as _Quick Fix_ suggestions (the light bulb), the rest are regular commands in the *Calva Refactoring* category.